 As you are probably aware, European Union legal requirements for processing personal data change on 25th May due to the entry into force of the General Data Protection Regulation (GDPR).
 This applies new obligations on persons or organisations that collect and process personal data, while giving individuals new rights over how their data is handled.

-The Impact Assessment Institute collected and processes personal data to use for activities related to its scrutiny and training activities.
+The Impact Assessment Institute collects and processes personal data to use for activities related to its scrutiny and training activities.
 We contact persons using that data to inform of the results of our studies and on occasion to invite to training seminars on Impact Assessment.
 We wish to continue to communicate this valuable information.
 This constitutes a legitimate interest under the GDPR, as provided for in Article 6 §1(f) of the legislative text and expanded in Recital 47.

 The Impact Assessment Institute collects and processes the following kinds of personal data: